Wellness starts with each of us. All FEHB health plans cover FLU SHOTS at NO COST to members.

-- Civilians are authorized up to three hours per week excused absence to participate in a Command-sponsored formal physical exercise training program.
+- Three hours per week excused absence is authorized to participate in physical exercise

 - Duration of program is up to six months.